kexiZeroing/kexiZeroing.github.io/src/blog/debugging-css.md

     .hello { color: unset; }
   </style>
   ```

-  > Children of parents with `min-height` can't inherit the height property.
-The easiest workaround is to add `height: 1px;` to the parent.
-Alternatively you may set `min-height: inherit;` to the child.

 - Stop re-inventing the wheel and just use `<button>` to create a button.
 If you're worried about default button styles, use `all: unset`.
 This one line of CSS will strip all default browser styles so you can apply your own.